 A personal communication tool like WhatsApp provides this level of personalized interaction that is desperately needed right now.
 Get in touch, be transparent, let them know you’re there for them and guide them on how to get help.

-Get started immediately with minimum effort: Support Inbox
+Get started immediately with minimum effort: Conversations Inbox

 This platform requires zero development.
 You can get access right away to manage WhatsApp chats and add automation in there.
 It’s the easiest way to get started, with literary no friction, to help you handle the sea of incoming calls and relieve pressure to your agents.